Britain needs quick decision on London runway in 2015, lawmakers told

-LONDON Britain must make a decision on a new airport runway soon after the general election in 2015 to avoid a capacity crunch that could cost the economy up to 45 billion pounds, the head of a government advisory body said on Monday.
+LONDON Jan 20 Britain must make a decision on a new airport runway soon after the general election in 2015 to avoid a capacity crunch that could cost the economy up to 45 billion pounds ($74 billion), the head of a government advisory body said on Monday.

 The government set up the UK Airports Commission, chaired by Howard Davies, in 2012 to look into airport capacity in southern England.
 It is due to publish a final recommendation on where runway expansion should take place after the next general election in May 2015.